Sonnet 97

 Is love’s summation joy and pleasure bound,

-Or yet perhaps, subtraction of life’s pain;
+Or yet subtraction of life’s grief and pain?

 In what additions can true love be found,